Documentation Coverage

 Example Document

-The following DocCoverage document is an example on how this documentation uses the doc-coverage directive.
+The following DocCoverage document is an example on how this documentation uses the report:doc-coverage directive.
 The first file consists of three parts: At first, a headline; at second second a short introduction paragraph and at third, the report generating directive.
 The second file shows how to integrate that document into the navigation bar.

 DocCoverage.rst